What Shaw PBR Can NOT Do

 Most every call we get asks this question.
 If we made room for 'just one more' each time, it would never end.
 We have had up to 69 dogs at our location, but were not able to provide the appropriate amount of time each dog deserved.
-Until we get more funding so that we can hire some people to help us with our mission, we are limited as to how many we can take in.
 To be able to provide the best care, we must know (and stick to) our limits.

 We do not pull from shelters.

 While we have done so in the past, our focus needs to be more on the abused, abandoned, or neglected.
 We are a privately run rescue - no city, county or government funding.
-We both work full time jobs and the rescue is not open 24/7.
-Adoptions are few and far between, and dogs have more of a possibility of being adopted from a shelter.
-We have dogs from shelters that we have had for over 2 years ... and do not have the turnover rate that shelters and humane societies do, nor the option of Rescue Waggin or Homeward Bound to ship dogs up north.
-They are with us for life.
+We, unfortunately, do not have the turnover rate that shelters and humane societies do, nor the option of Rescue Waggin or Homeward Bound to ship dogs up north.
+Our adopt-a-bulls are with us for life.

 We cannot fund surgery or other medical care for your dog.

 We do not receive government, city, or county funding.
-Any grants we receive are grant-specific (ie. vaccinations/hoarding case kennels).
-We have fundraisers, events and sell merchandise to fund our own medical and other expenses.
+Any grants we receive are grant-specific (ie. spay/neuter, vaccinations).
+We hold fundraisers, events and sell merchandise to fund our own medical and other expenses.
 We simply do not have the funds to be able to provide for anyone else.

 We cannot donate supplies.

 Kennels, crates or anything other than the dog, the collar, leash and it's health records are not part of a dog's adoption.
-We do not have the funds to provide everything you need.
 Adoption fees are $100, which already covers spay/neuter; all vaccinations, including rabies; heart worm preventive and flea treatment while in our care (this must be continued each month by the adopter); and micro chipping.
-You will need to provide the rest.
-If you can not do so, then you do not need a dog.

 We cannot let a dog leave the rescue unaltered.

 Unbelievably, we receive many requests for various reasons why a potential adopter would want an unaltered dog.
 This is not going to happen.
 There are too many unwanted dogs and puppies in the world today, and we will not add to that problem.
-There is no shortage of dogs, and there is no reason that would make us change our minds.
+There is no shortage of dogs, and there is no reasoning anyone could provide that would make us change our minds.

 We do not dock tails or crop ears.